Sensor Integration

 - Confirm patient has a wristband assigned

-- Check that staff phone BLE scanning is active
+- Check that staff handheld BLE scanning is active

 - Move closer to patient — RSSI accuracy improves at shorter range